-The National Security Agency (NSA) released its Kubernetes Hardening Guide in August 2021 (and updated it in March 2022) with recommendations for hardening Kubernetes clusters.
-The guide outlines a really strong defense-in-depth approach to ensure that when an attacker compromises your cluster, the blast radius will be as small as possible.
-This is essential for cybersecurity and infrastructure security in Kubernetes.
+Earlier this month, the National Security Agency (NSA) and the Cybersecurity and Infrastructure Security Agency (CISA) released the 1.0 version of the Kubernetes hardening guide in August 2021, updated it based on industry feedback in March 2022 (version 1.1).
+The most recent version of the Kubernetes hardening guidance was released in August 2022 with corrections and clarifications.
+Version 1.2 outlines a number of recommendations for hardening Kubernetes clusters.
+The guide outlines a strong defense-in-depth approach to ensure that when an attacker compromises your cluster, the blast radius will be as small as possible.
+The NSA Kubernetes hardening guide includes the following recommendations:

-From an insider threat perspective, role-based access control (RBAC) is essential for ensuring that only appropriate individuals in your organization have access to the Kubernetes cluster.
-Managing RBAC profiles, and even gaining visibility into what's configured (or misconfigured), can be an overwhelming task.
-A malicious insider acting inside the cluster could use existing permissions or elevate their permissions by exploiting known vulnerabilities, which is why it's critical to manage RBAC permissions, monitor for and patch known vulnerabilities in containers, and review the security permissions of your services.
-All of this is essential to ensuring cloud native security.
+From an insider threat perspective, RBAC is essential for ensuring that every person and application with access to your cluster has an appropriate level of permission.
+Managing RBAC profiles, and even gaining visibility into what's configured, can be an overwhelming task.
+A malicious insider acting inside the cluster could use existing permissions or escalate their permissions by exploiting known vulnerabilities, which is why it's critical to manage RBAC, monitor for and patch known vulnerabilities in containers, and review the security permissions of your services.

-The NSA guide suggests users do not run containers as root.
+The Cloud Native Computing Foundation continues to provide an open source hub for projects including Kubernetes and Prometheus and Grafana, among others.
+Using open source software, such as Fairwinds’ Polaris, is a great first step towards checking your service configuration.
 With Polaris, you'll get a point-in-time snapshot of your Kubernetes security posture.
 Polaris also provides other best practice recommendations to help you discover Kubernetes misconfigurations and avoid problems.

 While Polaris improves Kubernetes deployments, the NSA Hardening Guide advocates for a more continuous approach to Kubernetes security.
 Fortunately, several of these recommendations can be implemented using Fairwinds Insights, which combines Polaris with other open source tools to provide a platform that simplifies Kubernetes complexity and reduces risk.